Project

 Actions #17

-Updated by Minsheng Zhang almost 8 years ago
+Updated by Minsheng Zhang over 8 years ago

 After Receive Interest Trigger, should we send back a NACK if there is no faceToUse for forwarding or only reject the pending Interest?